oschrenk/notes/git.markdown

 ### fatal: git checkout: updating paths is incompatible with switching branches. ###

-I wa trying to fetch a remote branch when I got the error message:
+I was trying to fetch a remote branch when I got the error message:

 	fatal: git checkout: updating paths is incompatible with switching branches.
 	Did you intend to checkout 'origin/1.0' which can not be resolved as commit?